jayllo-c/tp/docs/DeveloperGuide.md

 2. Test case: `import i|file.txt` (file is not a CSV file)<br>
        Expected: Error message shown in the error report.
 No change in the address book.

-##### Importing Data From A Csv File With Duplicate Compulsory Headers In Header Row
+##### Importing Data from a CSV File with Duplicate Compulsory Headers in Header Row

 1. Prerequisites: A CSV file with duplicate compulsory headers (e.g. 2 header columns named 'name') at the path C:file.csv with the following content: